alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 #### Check: Non-group user cannot access the apps

-Attempt to login to the remote desktop web client as the SRE standard user
+Attempt to login to the remote desktop web client as the research user.

 ````{attention}
 {{camera}} <b>Verify that:</b>